Bochner/homelab-stack/CI_CD_OPTIMIZATION_SUMMARY.md

-# CI/CD Simplified for Homelab Use
+# Homelab CI/CD Documentation

 ## 🏠 Overview

-This document summarizes the simplified CI/CD pipeline designed specifically for homelab use.
+This document outlines the simplified CI/CD pipeline designed specifically for homelab use.
 All enterprise-level security scanning and team organization features have been removed to focus on what's essential for personal homelab deployment.

 ## ✅ Simplified Features